Ayaba Cho Lucas: Anglophone Crisis

 As leader of the AGovC, Ayaba and Chairman Benedict Kuah oversaw the creation of the Ambazonia Defence Forces, which carried out its first guerilla action on September 9, 2017.
 This was the first armed action by Ambazonian separatists in what would become known as the Anglophone Crisis.
 This happened seven weeks before the Interim Government of Ambazonia was established, and months before it endorsed an armed struggle.

 The AGovC's relationship with the Interim Government was oftentimes strained.
 In March 2019, Ayaba refused to attend the All Southern Cameroons People's General Conference in Washington, D.C., calling some of the attendants "enablers".
 The AGC did thus not become part of the Southern Cameroons Liberation Council.
 During the 2019 Ambazonian leadership crisis, Ayaba supported Sisiku Julius Ayuk Tabe against Samuel Ikome Sako "out of principle".
 Ayaba argued that it was wrong to attack Ayuk Tabe, who had been in detention since January 2018.

 In July 2019, Ayaba claimed that Cameroon had practically lost the war and that separatist forces controlled 80 percent of the Anglophone regions.

 On April 9, 2021, Ayaba held a joint press conference with Nnamdi Kanu, leader of the Indigenous People of Biafra (IPOB), where they declared an alliance between Biafra and Ambazonia.
 Ayaba also proposed an alliance with opposition forces within Cameroon, proposing that Ambazonia should help overthrow Paul Biya.

 In March 2022, Ayaba Lucas Cho presented himself, on his Twitter page, as the sponsor of a terrorist attack on Ekondo Titi, which caused the death of seven people, including the sub-prefect and the mayor of this city, in the Southwest region of Cameroon.

 On September 24, 2024, Ayaba was arrested in Norway on "charges based on his various expressions on social media."
 He could face 30 years in prison if convicted.
 Days later, AGovC vice president Julius Nyih became the interim leader of AGovC.
 He vowed to continue the armed struggle.
 On November 19, 2024, the Norwegian justice system extended his detention until January 14, 2025.
 Lucas Cho Ayaba's legal team, however, announced that they would appeal his detention.
 In January 2025, the Organization of Emerging African States (OEAS) called for the release of Ayaba and Simon Ekpa, a Biafran political activist.

+A court case against Ayaba (In the Norwegian people's registry listed as Yabah) has been scheduled for September 15, 2026.
+Among the questions that Oslo Tingrett may have to decide on, is whether he should be considered a political leader of a liberation movement, or a military or paramilitary leader responsible for war crimes.